2022 World Junior Ice Hockey Championships – Division II

-The 2022 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2022 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. Due to the exclusion of Russia and Belarus, the following changes in promotions and relegations were made: The top two teams were promoted to a higher division and no team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player cannot be born earlier than 2002.

 Division II A

 The Division II A tournament was played in Brașov, Romania, from 13 to 19 December 2021.